 So...
 How Safe Is Philippines Really?

-Drive-by shootings are pose another threat in Muslim part of Mindanao as well, and as of the 2010’s the criminals started performing more drive by shootings than kidnappings, so be very careful when in public, whether by day or night.
+Drive-by shootings are posing another threat in the Muslim part of Mindanao as well, and as of the 2010s the criminals started performing more drive-by shootings than kidnappings, so be very careful when in public, whether by day or night.

 - Currency - The Philippine peso is the official currency of the Philippines.
 Tourists are advised to exchange their money at the official establishments such as the Bank of the Philippine Islands or Banco De Oro.

 - Weather - The climate in the Philippines is tropical, with the hottest season lasting from March to May.
 The rainy season lasts from June to October and during this season you can expect strong typhoons.
 The coolest months are from November to February,